P

 Welcome Dinner

-All airport and hotel pick-ups and drop-offs in a private car or van.
+All airport and hotel transfers in Kathmandu by private car or comfortable van.

-2 nights’ accommodation in Kathmandu at a 3-star hotel on a twin-sharing basis, including breakfast.
+2 nights of accommodation in Kathmandu at a quality 3-star hotel on a twin-sharing basis, including daily breakfast.

-Services of an experienced English-speaking trekking guide and a porter throughout the trek.
+Services of a licensed, experienced English-speaking trekking guide and porter throughout the entire trek.

-FHG Kitbag and FHG T-shirt for each participant.
+ACOH trek kitbag and branded T-shirt as souvenirs for each participant.

 Click on map to view in fullscreen